Strolling towards a Better Life

 As being fit is a personal choice and is often followed by other caveats like mood, time and motivation, going for a walk every day is not something which is being followed by everybody religiously.
 Then how does one overcome this challenge to be excited enough to go for a walk?

 To counter the mood element, technology has come to our rescue.
 Switch on the music on your phone, mp3 or iPod, plug in the earphones and you are all set to pace forward.

 However, time is often cited the biggest obstruction in the walk plan.
-For those who don’t have much time, experts have suggested to divide 30 minutes into shorter periods of at least 10 minutes each.
-For instance, use stairs instead of an elevator, get off bus one or two stops early, or park your car at the far end.
+For those who don’t have much time, experts have suggested dividing 30 minutes into shorter periods of at least 10 minutes each.
+For instance, use stairs instead of an elevator, get off bus one or two stops early or park your car at the far end.